hydroshare/hydroshare/docs/DesignDocs/schemaorg-datacite-mapping.md

 - Store HydroShare metadata in the native model vocabulary.
 - Map that vocabulary to schema.org JSON-LD in the landing page template.
 - Preserve DataCite semantics where the HydroShare internal term differs, especially for relations such as `source` -> `isBasedOn`.

+See [MetaDIG FAIR Suite Comparison](metadig-fair-suite-comparison.md) for a check-by-check comparison between the DataONE FAIR suite and HydroShare schema.org output.

 ## What Changed In HydroShare